 Go to Websites & Domains, find an add-on domain that you want to move, click the icon, and then click Move Domain.

-- To move it to an existing subscription, select an available subscription and then click Move.
+Select an available subscription and then click Move.

 Once the moving has finished, your domain will be assigned to the chosen subscription.